SilentsReplacement/SilentsReplacement/README.md

-Proficient game developer, currently working as:
+Proficient game developer, currently working as a:

 - Systems engineer for [Frappé](https://www.roblox.com/groups/950346/Frapp#!/about).
 - Programmer for [The Nighthawk Imperium Systems](https://www.roblox.com/groups/1174414/The-Nighthawk-Imperium#!/about).